Updated: Oct 16, 2023

-As you journey further into creative headscarf nirvana--and learn new tricks and techniques--you'll no doubt have some challenges.
-Here are solutions for the most common obstacles to styling headscarves, and tips for getting the coverage and comfort you want.
+As you journey further into creative headscarf nirvana, you'll come across new tricks and techniques.
+And you'll no doubt run into challenges.
+Here are solutions for the most common obstacles to styling headscarves, plus tips for getting the coverage and comfort you want.

-Avoid tying your scarf too tight, and wear smooth, gentle fabrics that wont snag your hair.
+Avoid tying your scarf too tight.
+Wear smooth, gentle fabrics that wont snag your hair.
 Using clips or bobby pins to secure your scarf around the hairline can be a culprit.
 Use a gentle shampoo and soft, snag-free hair ties, and air dry wet hair as much as possible.
 It's also fun and helpful to sleep on a silky pillowcase.

 Strapped for Time